 On our past SATs papers pages you will find KS2 past SATs papers for all past years.
 You will most likely be looking to download papers since the new Year SATs papers came out in 2016.
 We recommend you focus on these papers to get your child ready for their Year 6 SATs:

 Past Year 6 SATs papers 2017

 Past Year 6 SATs papers 2019

-Note: SATs did not take place in 2020 due to the Coronavirus Pandemic so there are no Past Year 6 SATs papers for 2020.
+Note: SATs did not take place in 2020 and 2021 due to the Coronavirus Pandemic so there are no Past Year 6 SATs papers for 2020 and 2021.